wendylu/Geofence/README.md

 ## About This Project

 **Experiment**: Track a user's location using only geofencing and without the standard CoreLocation location services.
 I use a little bit of the significant-location change to wake the app up if it gets terminated.
-The goal is to compare the battery usage of this solution vs other location-tracking solutions.
+The goal is to compare the battery usage of this solution vs other location-tracking solutions, such as [standard CoreLocation updates](https://github.com/wendylu/Trackr)

 **Proposed Scheme:**